 Through the generosity of a King's Hall family, phase one of our adventure playground was constructed and officially opened in November 2018.

 We witnessed, first-hand, the delight this brought to our pupils; not a dry day goes by when it is not in full use.
 When asked what they thought of the new facility, the pupils said: “It’s amazing, we want more!”
 And this is exactly what happened.
 Phase two – funded by another King’s Family – was designed and installed over Easter 2019, providing scramble nets, a crawling tunnel, a tree house deck, transverse ropes and a bucket swing.

 Demand for this popular facility is such that development and ideas do not stop there.
 In discussion with Earth Wrights, the pioneering company responsible for creating phases one and two, we proposed a third phase that would include a quiet space – an area to relax, read and socialise.

 We ae very pleased to announce that the plans are approved and construction is scheduled to start in September.
 This time most of the equipment will be built off-site, meaning we will not have to wait for half term to have it up and running.
 This third phase will include reading huts, wide span benches and hangout hammocks, all brought together to deliver the requested quiet outdoor space for children who prefer to read and chat.

 None of this would have happened without the kindness of our King’s families.
 Each and every pupil is extremely grateful to you for providing them with this creative outdoor adventure playground.

-In June 2018 we held a workshop and asked our King's Hall children about their ideas for an adventure playground.
-Click on the video to see what they said.
+In June 2018, we held a workshop and asked our King's Hall children about their ideas for an adventure playground.
+Click here to see what they said.